Protecting Windows 10 and other devices with Microsoft Defender for Endpoint

 Understanding Risk Levels

 Now, let's talk about risk levels.

-The risk level reflects the overall risk assessment of the device based on combination of factors, including the types and severity of active alerts on the device.
+The risk level reflects the overall risk assessment of the device based on a combination of factors, including the types and severity of active alerts on the device.
 Resolving active alerts, approving remediation activities, and suppressing subsequent alerts can lower the risk level.

-The risk level can influence enforcement of conditional access and other security policies on Microsoft Intune and other connected solutions.
+The risk level can influence the enforcement of conditional access and other security policies on Microsoft Intune and other connected solutions.

 Risk levels support Windows 10, Windows 11, Android, iOS, and Mac